AdobeDocs/audience-manager.it-IT/help/using/overview/aam-gdpr/aam-gdpr-details.md

 >[!NOTE]
 >
->È inoltre possibile utilizzare lo spazio dei nomi ECID.
+>You can also use the ECID namespace.
 Vedi il secondo esempio JSON.

 **Esempio in JSON**: